 In the Scottish Borders the labour market is forecast to face some challenges in the immediate term.
-The forecasts for the mid-term (2021-2024) however suggest there could be some jobs growth and opportunities created as a result of the need to replace workers leaving the labour market due to retirement and other reasons.
+The forecasts for the mid-term (2022-2025) however suggest there could be some jobs growth and opportunities created as a result of the need to replace workers leaving the labour market due to retirement and other reasons.

-The forecasts for the long-term (2024-2031) highlights that's jobs growth is not forecast to continue in the Scottish Borders.
-However.
-It is also expected that there could be an ongoing requirement for skilled people to fill opportunities created by people leaving the labour market.
-This feature of the labour market, known as the replacement requirement is a symptom of demographic change strategic driver.
+The forecast for the long-term (2025-2032) highlight that jobs growth is not forecast to continue in the Scottish Borders.
+However, it is expected that there could be an ongoing requirement for skilled people to fill opportunities created by people leaving the labour market.
+This feature of the labour market, known as the replacement requirement, is a symptom of demographic change strategic driver.

-5.5 Tenure
+5.5 Tenure and Housing Stock

 Some 63% of dwellings are estimated to be owner occupied, 23% social rented sector and 14% private rented sector in the Scottish Borders.
-The Scottish Borders has a higher level of owner-occupied housing, a lower level of social rented accommodation but a higher proportion of private rented housing, than is the case nationally.
+The Scottish Borders has a higher level of owner-occupied housing, a lower level of social rented accommodation but a higher proportion of private rented housing than is the case nationally.
+Scottish Borders Council is a stock transfer local authority and transferred all of its housing stock to Scottish Borders Housing Association in 2003.

 The general trend shows on average a stable (or now slightly reducing) owner-occupied sector while there has been an increase in private renting from 10% back in 2001 up to 14% currently.
 Tenure changes in the Borders evidence a shift to private renting, accompanied by a net decline in social housing by 4% over the period 2001 to 2018.
-Scottish Borders Council successfully transferred its housing stock to SBHA in 2003.